mairie360/messages-api/README.md

-# boilerplate-api
+# messages-api
-A boilerplate-api for creating new Rust projects for this organization
+A messages-api for creating new Rust projects for this organization